sammiq/check-roms/README.md

 -----------

 - Does not support compression formats other than zip
-- Does not renamed misnamed files in zip files
+- Does not rename misnamed files in zip files
 - Does not detect a set as complete if accross zip files